zellat451/pyjump/README.md

 ---

-## Configuration
+## First Time Configuration

 Open the `Resource\appsettings.json` file:

-1. This is the way the application will find the Google Sheets document to upload data to.
+1. This is the way the application will find the Google Sheets document to upload data to. **Replace it with yours**.
 You can find the ID in the URL of your Google Sheets document.
 Or, you can just give it the full URL of the document, it can read that too.
 ```json
 {